-2023 has been a year of continuing upheaval.
-Major and consequential wars in Europe and the Middle East, rising interest rates, continuing inflation, a sluggish real estate market and political uncertainty as we approach an election year are just some of the challenges we are facing.
+2024 has been much the same as 2023 - a year of continuing upheaval - Europe and the Middle East, rising interest rates, continuing inflation, a sluggish real estate market and a deep political divide in the U.S.

-In such circumstances, it is usually best to mitigate any personal anxiety by taking steps to take charge of all the factors in your life that you can control.
-For now, one of the best steps you can take are proactive tax planning - estimating your tax liability, looking for ways to reduce it and taking timely action.
+In such circumstances it is usually best to mitigate any personal anxiety by taking steps to take charge of all the factors in your life that you can control.
+For now, one of the best steps you can take is proactive tax planning - estimating your tax liability, looking for ways to reduce it and taking timely action.

 To help you identify strategies that might work for you as current legislation permits, we are pleased to present this Tax Planning Guide.
 The guide explains recent tax law changes of significance, and it notes some tax law changes that have been proposed.
 It also provides a refresher on the extensive changes that generally went into effect five years ago under the Tax Cuts and Jobs Act (TCJA) - and their potential impact on tax planning.
-Finally, it shows how various strategies apply to different situations, presents charts and case studies illustrating some specifics of tax planning.
+Finally, it shows how various strategies apply to different situations, and presents charts and case studies that explain some of the specifics of tax planning.

 Navigating the intricacies of recent tax law changes, such as the TCJA, and deciding on the appropriate course of action can be challenging.
-That's why it is important to work with a firm that understands tax and business complexities, and is well versed in the full range of actions you can take to save tax.
+That's why it is important to work with a firm that understands tax and business complexities and is well versed in the full range of actions you can take to save tax.
 We can provide the advice you need, based on our deep knowledge of tax law and our years of experience in helping clients minimize taxes.